High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Results

 \subsection{Proton acceleration from single- and double-layer targets}

-We now examine several strategies to optimize laser acceleration of proton beams in order to maximize the neutron flux from a secondary converter target.
-Table~\ref{tab:simpar} summarizes the parameters of the six SLT and DLT simulations we have carried out.
+We now assess the performance of SLT- or DLT-based ion acceleration setups in generating intense neutron fluxes from secondary converter targets.
+Table~\ref{tab:simpar} summarises the parameters of the six SLT and DLT simulations we have carried out.
 Runs \#1 and \#2 represent SLT configurations.
-The foil thickness in run \#1 is that optimizing proton acceleration under our irradiation conditions according to Refs.~\cite{brantov2007ion, brantov2015ion} [see Eq.~\eqref{eq:brantov} in Methods].
-The target in run \#2 is about twice thicker; a higher number of protons is then expected to be produded but at lower energies.
-Runs \#4-7 use DLTs with NCD layers of different densities.
-For given density and laser strength, the NCD layer thickness is set to the laser focusing length in order to achieve the highest possible laser intensity and thus to maximize proton energies.
-The combinations of $n_{e,\rm NCD}$ and $L_{\rm NCD}$ in runs \#4 and \#6 are those yielding the highest laser intensities [see Fig.~\ref{fig:fig2}(c)].
-Run \#7 is similar to run \#6 except for a shorter $L_{\rm NCD}$ in order to assess how the final proton and neutron beams depend on the NCD layer length.
-Finally, run \#6b has the same parameters as run \#6 but protons are replaced with deuterons (i.e. the solid foil is made of CD$_2$).
+The thickness of the CH$_2$ foil in run~\#1 is that predicted to optimise the proton cutoff energy under our irradiation conditions according to Refs.~\cite{brantov2007ion, brantov2015ion} [see Eq.~\eqref{eq:brantov} in Methods].
+The 115-nm-thick CH$_2$ foil in run~\#2 is optimised for the maximum intensity of $7.8 \times 10^{21}\,\rm W\,cm^{-2}$ achieved during the laser propagation in the NCD plasma.
+This foil is about twice thicker than in run~\#1 but still partly transparent; a higher number of protons should then be produced but at lower energies.
+Runs \#3-5 use DLTs with NCD layers of different densities or lengths, coated on the same CH$_2$ foil as in run \#2 to account for plasma lensing.
+In runs \#3 and \#4, the NCD layer thickness is set to the laser focusing length in order to achieve the highest possible laser intensity, and thus to maximise proton energies.
+The combinations of the $n_{e,\rm NCD}$ and $L_{\rm NCD}$ values in runs \#3 and \#4 are those yielding the strongest laser intensities [see Fig.~\ref{fig:fig2}(c)].
+Run \#5 is similar to run \#3 but uses a shorter $L_{\rm NCD}$ to examine how the final proton and neutron beams depend on the NCD layer length.
+Finally, run \#3b has the same parameters as run \#3 but protons are here fully replaced with deuterons (i.e. the solid foil is made of CD$_2$).
+We acknowledge that our comparison of DLTs with CH$_2$ and CD$_2$ solid foils is somewhat idealised because, in reality, (i) there would be proton-rich contaminant layers on either side of the foil, whatever its composition and (ii) deuterated targets used for laser-plasma acceleration often contain a $\gtrsim 1\,\%$ fraction of hydrogen within their bulk \cite{roth2013bright}.

+In all PIC simulations, a virtual detector is placed at a distance of $26.2\,\rm \upmu m$ behind the rear side of the target.
+When an accelerated proton crosses this ``plane'', its position, momentum and time of arrival are stored.
+A relatively close detector position is chosen in order to interrupt the acceleration process.
+This is a common practice because 2D~PIC simulations are known to overestimate the final proton energy \cite{babaei2017rise}.
+Our choice of distance relies on a comparison between 2D and 3D PIC simulations~\cite{brantov2015ion}.